Contact Lens Care

 Home treatment and self-care

-Your doctor might also recommend the following to relieve symptoms during the active phase of thyroid eye disease:
+Your doctor might also recommend the following during the active phase of thyroid eye disease:

-In severe cases of exophthalmos, you may need corticosteroids for effective treatment.
-These steroids will help to control inflammation and stabilise the condition.
+In severe cases of exophthalmos you may need high dose corticosteroids, and sometimes other similar disease modifying drugs.
+These help to control inflammation and stabilise the condition.

-If corticosteroids are ineffective, orbital or retrobulbar radiotherapy can be used alone or in conjunction with corticosteroids to destroy cells and reduce swelling.
+If corticosteroids are ineffective, orbital radiotherapy can be used alone or in conjunction with corticosteroids.

 This type of treatment carries risks such as short-term vision problems, cataracts, and retinopathy.

-If symptoms of exophthalmos are severe or persistent, one may require surgery.
-Surgery can be carried out during the active phase, if exophthalmos poses an immediate threat to your vision or in the inactive period, to improve the appearance of bug eyes.
+If exophthalmos is severe or persistent, surgery may be required.
+It may need to be carried out during the active phase, if exophthalmos poses an immediate threat to your vision, or in the inactive period.

 Is Grave's disease hereditary?